Ralf Höcker: Hans-Josef B.

 Höcker legally represented the Cologne district council member Hans-Josef B. (CDU) in a media case.
 B. had shot and seriously injured a young adult during a verbal dispute at his garden fence.
 Höcker ensured that the name of the politician was not initially disclosed in the early media reports.
 He also obtained the removal of a tweet by the then CDU Secretary-General Paul Ziemiak that mentioned the full name.
-According to some media accounts, he successfully shifted the focus initially to the victim's prior police record.
 The party colleague, who served in the district council of Porz, later suspended all his positions in the CDU.
 In February 2022, he was convicted by the Cologne Regional Court of grievous bodily harm, insult, and a violation of gun control laws in Germany, receiving a prison sentence of three years and six months.
 He appealed the decision, but the 2nd Federal Court of Justice dismissed it in December 2022, making the Regional Court's judgment final.